kylewjackson/web-dev-projects/README.md

 Demo made with React.JS and vanilla CSS.
 [Live](https://www.kylejackson.dev/productpage).

 ## Retro Sites
 Screenshots, scraps of code, and, in some cases, working samples of websites designed as a pastime from 2006-2009.
-Basic HTML/CSS, some limited use of Javascript and PHP.
+Basic HTML/CSS, some limited use of Javascript.
 Portal with links to each coming soon.